9 Dangerous Christmas Decorations That Make the Naughty List

 https://cf.ltkcdn.net/www/images/slide/350462-850x850-ornament-il_1588xN.5523114919_9uju.jpg

-To finish off our list is the most superficial but irritatinglt dangerous Christmas decoration of the bunch — metal ornament hangers.
+To finish off our list is the most superficial but irritatingly dangerous Christmas decoration of the bunch — metal ornament hangers.
 You’d have thought that these unbent paper clips would’ve been replaced by a handier, easier-to-store gadget by now.
 But no, metal ornament hangers have a chokehold on the Christmas season.

-Accidentally dropping one off the tree (or while you’re stringing up ornaments) is as dangerous as walking barefoot on a dirty beach.
-And if you’re on ornament hanger duty, then you’ll spend hours accumulating pin prick after pin prick trying to just extricate one hanger from the massive clump.
+And if you’re on ornament hanger duty, you’ll spend hours accumulating pin pricks while trying to extricate just one hanger from the massive clump.
 This is a game of Operation that no one deserves to play.

 Get a One-Way Ticket to a Blue Christmas